ben2d2/Resume/README.md

 ## Education
 - Nashville Software School – 1st Cohort, September - December 2012
 - Volunteer State Community College - Information Technology, 2009 - 2010

+## Interests
+Before my professional career and my passion for music, I am a husband and father.
+We enjoy canoeing and kayaking, bike riding, hiking, running, cooking, art, music, and generally creating things together.

+I previously experienced and worked in Nashville's creative community pursuing a career in music.
+I love combining that passion for music with my passion for and skills in software engineering.
+The most important thing for me is to continue to expand my skills and knowledge of software engineering while delivering high-quality outcomes.